jdsandifer/Style-Guide/javascript.md

 What the code above does is define a function that returns a closure and immediately invoke the function.
 You can think of a closure like a box with two things in it: a function and a context where the context is just a collection of variables that are available to the function.
 In the case above the IIFE defines (and invokes) a function that returns a closure: the inner function + the variable `id`.

-Closures are used in js to emulate private variables.
-In js there's no such thing as private variables (surprise!) but by leveraging closures you can emulate private variables and this is illustrated in the `setTimeout` example above where the variable id is inaccessible from outside of that function.
+Closures are used in JS to emulate private variables.
+In JS there's no such thing as private variables (surprise!) but by leveraging closures you can emulate private variables and this is illustrated in the `setTimeout` example above where the variable id is inaccessible from outside of that function.

 Note that we **do not recommend using IIFEs to emulate private variables** in Expensify's code bases because the convention of prefixing private variables with an underscore serves the same purpose and allows you to access the variables from outside the function **for debugging purposes**: think about accessing these from the Safari / Chrome console while debugging our iOS or web app.